 After the disintegration of the USSR, Ukraine inherited the third largest nuclear potential in the world.
 In December 1991, the Supreme Rada resolved the law “On Military Powers of Ukraine”, and in November 1993, adopted the military doctrine in which it was announced that Ukraine did not see its enemies in the neighboring countries and the army of Ukraine is only a guarantee of its national security.
 Beginning with the Declaration on State Sovereignty, Ukraine always emphasized the desire to become a non-nuclear state.
 In November 1994, the Supreme Rada approved the decision on Ukraine joining the Agreement on non-expansion of nuclear weapons on the condition of guaranteeing safety on the part of nuclear states.
 Such guarantees were given and in the summer of 1996, the last 1280 nuclear warheads were removed from Ukraine.

-© 2001-2016 Units Consulting Ltd. Audit and accounting firm (Ukraine, Kiev): top facts about Ukraine, economy of Ukraine - industry, energy, agricalture,
+© 2001-2022 Units Consulting Ltd. Payroll and accounting firm (Ukraine, Kiev): ancient hystory of Ukraine, Kievan Rus, forensic services in Ukraine

-Ukrainian people and culture, land and climate, interesting facts about Kiev (Kyiv), information about history of Ukraine, company registration & formation in Ukraine.
+trypillian culture, cossack era in Ukraine, interesting historical facts about Kiev (Kyiv), information about history of Ukraine, business registration in Ukraine, cryptocurrency bookkeeper

 e-mail: email@example.com тел: +380 44 4676353